Manta05/Project1/README.md

 # Project1
-this site is not finished yet it will be able to be a base for many siteswith a few alterations
+this site is not finished yet
+it will be able to be a base for other sites with alterations